barryosull/the-projectionist/README.md

 ```

 ## TODO
-- Rename Adapter to AdapterFactory
+- Remove usecases, give functionality to projectionist
-- CLean up adapters, make them easier to write/understand
+    - Pass in projectors as array, instead of ProjectorReferenceCollection
 - Separate player strategies, make them easier to use?
 (Might be hard)
-- Remove usecases, give functionality to projectionist
-    - Pass in projectors as array, instead of ProjectorReferenceCollection
 - Write tutorial for the adapters
 - Have a smarter projectionist that groups projectors by position, then plays events one by one to projectors if they're at the same position.
 One stream, multiple projectors.